Heoclisis fulva: Description

-H. fulva is the largest Heoclisis in Australia, with an adult body length of 45 - 55 mm, forewing length of 53 - 74 mm, and hindwing 48 - 76 mm.
+H. fulva is the largest Heoclisis in Australia, with an adult body length of 45–55 mm, forewing length of 53–74 mm, and hindwing 48–76 mm.
 The body, wings, face, antenna and abdomen are a yellowish-brown.
 The face, femur and tibia have white hairs.
-The larvae are pinkish and live on the floors of caves in areas which are protected from both sun and rain and where the sustrate is large and deep enough to allow large antlion larvae to roam.
+The larvae are pinkish and live on the floors of caves in areas which are protected from both sun and rain and where the substrate is large and deep enough to allow large antlion larvae to roam.
 It is thought that the larvae feed on other antlion larvae.
 The larvae do not make pitfall traps.